eadwinCode/django-ninja-extra/docs/docs/tutorial/index.md

  - PATCH
  - ... and more.

-These are Django-Ninja defined operations on the `api` or Django-Ninja `router`.
+These are Django-Ninja defined operations on the API or Django-Ninja router.
-The same operation functionalities are available on `route` class for APIController class
+The same operation is exposed to APIControllers with the `route` class.

-**Django Ninja Extra** `route` function is an extra decorator for defining route function in your controller class.
+The `route` class is an extra decorator that converts APIController instance methods to route function or endpoint.

-The `router` here is a short form of `ControllerRouter`, an Adapter class to Django-Ninja `router` but without operational functions.
+On the other hand, the `router` here is a short form of the `ControllerRouter` class,  an adapter class, which is an that only adapts APIController to the Django-Ninja router.
 It also provides global control of all routes defined in any APIController class.
 ```Python
 @router('', tags=['My Operations'], auth=NOT_SET, permissions=[])
 class MyAPIController(APIController):